 \subsection{From Kerr to Schwarzschild}

 At this stage, one may wonder how to obtain~\eqref{eq:lammerzahl} from the results of Section~\ref{sec:Kerr}, where we expanded the Kerr metric in Boyer--Lindquist coordinates.
 Setting $a = 0$ in the expression for the Kerr metric~\eqref{eq:Kerr-metric} gives the Schwarzschild metric in Schwarzschild coordinates, which are related to the isotropic coordinates employed in Section~\ref{sec:isotropic} by a $c$-dependent coordinate transformations.
 In general, $c$-dependent coordinate transformations mix LO terms with NLO terms.
-Moreover, although the wave function $\Psi$ that descends directly from the Klein--Gordon field, cf.,~\eqref{eq:Bargmann-decomposition}, transforms as a scalar under $c$-dependent coordinate transformations, the same is \textit{not} true for the normalised wave function $\hat\Psi$.
+Moreover, although the wave function $\Psi$ that descends directly from the Klein--Gordon field, cf.,~\eqref{eq:Bargmann-decomposition}, transforms as a scalar under $c$-dependent spatial coordinate transformations, the same is \textit{not} true for the wave function with the standard inner product of nonrelativistic Quantum Mechanics $\hat\Psi$.
 This is because the operator $\hat O$ defined in~\eqref{eq:curved-O} receives $1/c^2$ corrections.
 The fact that $\hat\Psi$ transforms differently under $c$-dependent coordinate transformations is already evident from the different transformations of $\psi_{(2)}$ and $\hat\psi_{(2)}$ under infinitesimal subleading diffeomorphisms $\zeta$ in~\eqref{eq:psi-transformations} and~\eqref{eq:subleading-diffeo-psi-hat}, respectively.
 In this appendix, we illustrate this using two well-known coordinate systems for the Schwarzschild metric: Schwarzschild coordinates and isotropic coordinates, and ultimately show how this allows us to match with our results for Kerr.